-Why is this important?
-The sclerosing, basosquamous, and infiltrative patterns of growth are associated with a higher risk that the tumor will re-grow after treatment.
+The sclerosing, basosquamous, and infiltrative types tend to grow deeper into the tissue below the epidermis and are more difficult to remove completely.
+As a result, they are associated with a higher risk that the tumor will re-grow after treatment.

 The tumour size is only described after the entire tumour has been removed.
 Tumour size is not reported after a biopsy.

-Why is this important?
 The tumour size is used to determine the tumour stage (see Pathologic stage below).
-Tumours that are larger than 2 centimeters are more likely to re-grow after treatment.
+Tumours that are larger than 2 centimetres are more likely to re-grow after treatment.

 All basal cell carcinomas start in the epidermis on the outer surface of the skin.
 Depth of invasion describes how far the cancer cells have traveled from the epidermis into the tissue below.
 The movement of cancer cells from the epidermis into the tissue below is called invasion.

 The depth of invasion is measured from the surface of the skin to the deepest point of invasion.
 Some pathology reports describe the depth of invasion as tumour thickness.